-Force: Force is similar to Rival in a lot of ways but at this price point carbon replaces aluminium, making an appearance in the rear derailleur and crank arms.
+Force: Force is similar to Rival in a lot of ways but at this price point, carbon replaces aluminium, making an appearance in the rear derailleur and crank arms.
 Force is for intermediate to elite level racers looking for a lightweight, high performing groupset.
-Force too is hydraulic disc compatible and a 1x version.
+Force too is hydraulic disc compatible and a 1x version is available.

 SRAM also provides an electronic groupset known as 'eTap' which is exclusive to the Red range at the moment.
 The technology is wireless and mirrors Formula 1 race cars by having left and right side shifting paddles.

 Gear ratios on road bikes vary depending on the purpose of the bike.
-Gear ratio is a combination of the number of chain rings on the front of the bike, the number of teeth on those chain rings, the number of cogs on the rear cassette and the number of teeth on those cogs.
+Gear ratio is a combination of the number of chainrings on the front of the bike and the number of teeth on those chainrings; and the number of cogs on the rear cassette and the number of teeth on those cogs.

-Bikes with two front chain rings are normally split into a 'regular', 'compact' or 'pro-compact', also called a 'mid-compact' set up.
-A regular set-up sees the large chain ring with 53-teeth and the small chain ring with 39-teeth and is most commonly used by professional riders.
-A compact set-up sees the large chain ring with 50-teeth and the small chain ring with 34-teeth which provides easier pedaling ratios when compared to a regular set-up.
-A relatively new option, pro-compact set-up is in between the two, the large chain ring with 52-teeth and the small chain ring with 36-teeth.
+Bikes with two front chainrings are normally split into a 'regular', 'compact' or 'pro-compact', also called a 'mid-compact' set-up.
+A regular set-up sees the large chainring with 53-teeth and the small chain ring with 39-teeth and is most commonly used by professional riders.
+A compact set-up sees the large chainring with 50-teeth and the small chainring with 34-teeth which provides easier pedaling ratios when compared to a regular set-up.
+A relatively new option, the pro-compact set-up is in between the two, the large chainring with 52-teeth and the small chain ring with 36-teeth.

-A 'triple' will normally have a 50-tooth large chain ring, a 39-tooth medium chain ring and a 30 tooth small chain ring.
+A 'triple' will normally have a 50-tooth large, a 39-tooth medium and 30 tooth small chainring.

-The front chain ring set-up is the foundation for the gear ratios which the cassette on the back complements.
+The front chainring set-up is the foundation for the gear ratios which the cassette on the back complements.
 The cassette is made up of a number of cogs or sprockets which can be changed to make the gear ratio easier or harder.
-Modern day cassettes feature 11 cogs providing 22 gears when paired with two front chain rings.
+Modern day cassettes feature 10 or 11 cogs.

-A wheel consists of the hub which the wheel spins around, the spokes which connect the hub and the rim, the nipples which connect the spokes to the rim and the rim which is the round surface of the wheel.
-A good set of wheels will be durable, have dependable hubs, provide confidence inspiring braking, be stiff for power transfer, and also lightweight.
+A wheel consists of the hub which the wheel spins around, the spokes which connect the hub and the rim, the nipples which connect the spokes to the rim and the rim which is the round hoop of the wheel.
+A good set of wheels will be durable, have dependable hubs, provide confidence-inspiring braking, be stiff for power transfer, and also lightweight.

-A wheel's rim width and deep will largely dictate how it rides and feels.
-The trend is for modern rims to be wider than previous generations to provide better aerodynamics and greater tyre air volume, resulting in improved comfort.
-This coincides with the shift to larger tires that are said to improve rolling resistance as well as comfort by running at a lower pressure.
+A wheel's rim width and depth will largely dictate how it rides and feels.
+The trend is for modern rims to be wider than previous generations to provide better aerodynamics and greater tire air volume, resulting in improved comfort.
+This coincides with the shift to larger tyres that are said to improve rolling resistance as well as comfort by running at a lower pressure.
 The depth of the rim will affect the aerodynamics of the wheel and the handling of a bike.
-The deeper the rim, the more aerodynamic but the harder to handle given they will be more affected by side wind than a shallow rim.
+The deeper the rim, the more aerodynamic it will be, but also harder to handle given they will be more affected by side wind than a shallow rim.

-Most entry to intermediate level wheels will be made from aluminium of varying quality, while high level wheels will be made from carbon fiber which reduces the weight while increases the stiffness, comfort and speed.
+Most entry to intermediate level wheels will be made from aluminium of varying quality, while high-level wheels will often be made from carbon fiber which reduces the weight while increasing the stiffness and speed.